valeckom/VideoScanner/README.md

 # VideoScanner

+NAME
-VideoScanner is a utility for checking the integrity of a video file.
+        videoScanner.py - checks the integrity of video files in a directory

-dependencies:
+SYNOPSIS
+        python videoScanner.py [OPTION]...
+[DIRECTORY]...

+DEPENDENCIES
-ffmpeg must be installed in order to function. install it using:
+        ffmpeg must be installed in order to function install it using:
         $ apt install ffmpeg

-Run videoScanner.py from the terminal.
+DESCRIPTION
+        Scan all video files in a directory.
+Log the first error in the video file.

+        -w      scan the whole file

+    Exit status:
+        0       if OK

+        1       if there is an input error

     Example:
         $ python videoScanner.py ~/Desktop/videos/

         this will scan all videos in the videos folder on the desktop.
 The results will be logged in the video_scanner.log file inside of the same folder.

+AUTHOR
+        Written by Mark Valecko

+COPYRIGHT
+        MIT License

+        Copyright (c) 2018 valeckom

+        Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+        The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+        THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.